Roger D. Craig

-Roger Dean Craig (May 12, 1936 – May 15, 1975) was a Dallas deputy sheriff who was known for his testimony regarding the assassination of John F. Kennedy on November 22, 1963.
-Named the Dallas Sheriff's Department "Officer of the Year" in 1960, Craig gave a deposition in 1964 to a Warren Commission attorney that contradicted the official account of the JFK assassination.
-Craig testified that he saw Lee Harvey Oswald flee the Texas School Book Depository and enter a waiting Nash Rambler station wagon.
-He also said he had a brief conversation about it with Oswald in the police captain's office.
-In 1967, Craig was fired from the sheriff's department.
-He claimed he subsequently faced a series of life-threatening incidents.
-In 1975 he died from a gunshot wound in what was deemed a suicide.
-Craig's testimony has been challenged by Warren Report supporters, while assassination conspiracy theorists have taken it seriously.
+Roger Dean Craig (May 12, 1936 – May 15, 1975) was a Dallas deputy sheriff with first-hand knowledge of the assassination of John F. Kennedy on November 22, 1963.
+In April 1964, Craig gave testimony to a Warren Commission attorney that contradicted the government's account of the assassination.
+In July 1967, Craig was fired from the sheriff's department, and subsequently faced a series of life-threatening incidents.
+In May 1975, he died from a gunshot wound in what was deemed a suicide.
+A documentary film about him was released in 1976.

 Early life and career

 Roger Craig was born in Wisconsin in 1936, and spent his early childhood in Minnesota.
 He ran away from home when he was 12.
 He worked as a farm laborer in various Midwestern states before marrying at age 16 and settling in Mesquite, Texas outside Dallas.
 In 1953 he enlisted in the U.S. Army and served in Japan.
 He was honorably discharged and returned to Texas in 1955.

 He worked for several years for the Purex Corporation as a packager.
 He and his wife Molly had two children, and she also had a son from a previous marriage.
 In 1959, Craig joined the Dallas County Sheriff's Department where he enjoyed initial success.
-He was promoted multiple times, and in 1960 he won the department's Officer of the Year award as granted by the Dallas traffic commission.
+He was promoted multiple times, and in 1960 won the department's Officer of the Year award.